DonRichards/Islandora-Book-Batch-Example/README.md

 ```
 ### NOTE:
 This will run in the /vagrant/Islandora-Book-Batch-Example/ directory and will see each directory as a book and all subdirectories as pages.
 This instructions are exact for islandora_vagrant and should work out of the box (copy paste should work right after islandora_vagrant completely starts).

+#### /automated_ingest_test
+Meant to be used with https://github.com/utkdigitalinitiatives/Automated-Ingest-for-Continuing-Publications as an example.